Outer-Wilds-New-Horizons/new-horizons/README.md

 ## Credits
 Authors:
-- xen (from New Horizons v0.1.0 onwards)
+- xen (New Horizons v0.1.0 onwards)
-- Mister_Nebula (created original titled Marshmallow)
+- Mister_Nebula (Marshmallow v0.1 to v1.1.0)

-New Horizons contributors:
+New Horizons was made with help from:
 - salomj (Implemented [OW_CommonResources](https://github.com/PacificEngine/OW_CommonResources) support introduced in v0.5.0)
+- Raicuparta (Integrated the [New Horizons Template](https://github.com/xen-42/ow-new-horizons-config-template) into the Outer Wilds Mods website)

 Marshmallow was made with help from:
 - TAImatem